Grant Application Guidelines

 What will we fund?

 - Size of organisation.
 Though income is not a barrier to an application being considered, the Committee's preference is to support small organisations.
 Local organisations such as those working in a village, estate or small town should normally have an income of less than about £100,000.
-For those working in larger cities and/or across the UK, income should not be more than £250,000.
+For those working in larger cities and/or across the UK, income should not be more than about £250,000.

 - Funding Limit.
 Grants of up to £15,000 per annum may be awarded, but smaller applications are also welcomed.